topspin/topspin-wordpress/README.md

 2. Automatically upgrade from within Wordpress OR download the new plugin and overwrite the `official-topspin-wordpress-plugin` folder in your `/wp-content/plugins/` directory
 3. Check your pages to make sure they all look right
 4. You're done!

+*PLEASE NOTE: The plugin now uses the built-in Wordpress Custom Post Type system.
+This allows for more flexibility, better SEO, better deep linking, better caching, etc but it may change the relationships your site has with the store pages and products.
+Be sure to make a backup and if possible, test on a dev environment first!*

+*ADDITIONAL NOTE: This plugin is meant to be customized!
+It will work "out of the box" with just about any theme, but it may not match your site or be as "pretty" as you'd like.
+Additionally, if your theme uses featured images in the header of posts, you may have to make adjustments to ensure the display of the products is to your liking.*

 ## Upgrading from an v2.0 or earlier